Three Signs to His People

 This is set in contrast to what it just said.
-Moses fled from its face, and he is told to take it by the tale.
+Moses fled from its face, and he is told to take it by the tail.
 Anyone who deals with snakes knows that the best place to grab them is behind the head.
 If you grab a snake by the tail, there is a good chance of it turning around and biting you.

 This instruction is one of faith-building.
 It is, in short, a picture of the Bible.
 The Lord said to Moses; the Lord says to us.
 There are things in the Bible we are asked to do that often seem contrary to what would normally be expected and yet when we do them, we find that things turn out just fine.

 Paul tells us in 1 Thessalonians 5 to give thanks in everything.
 No matter what our situation or level of hardship, we are asked to be thankful for it.
 This certainly seems contrary to the norm, but it is an exercise in faith-building.
 This is what Moses is asked to do here – grab the snake by the tail and trust that it will be ok.

 Interestingly, the word for “tail” is the word zanav.
 It is used 11 times in the Bible.
 In Isaiah 9:15, the prophet in Israel who teaches lies is said to be the tail, or zanav.
 As the devil is the father of lies (John 8:44), this makes a picture of Christ’s power over the devil.